 The beneficiaries shall pay special attention also on reporting the progress of the planned activities, not only related with the expenditures, and ensure that their part of the reported activities/expected results/indicators is in compliance with the approved AF and SC.
 This also applies, of course, to the LB, because the LB is at the same time a partner/beneficiary in the project.
+NOTE!
+In order to provide the LB with all the relevant information necessary for the elaboration of the Technical Project Report, all project beneficiaries shall submit an activity report/ note to the LB, regarding the progress of the planned project activities within a given period of time, upon their request!

-3.5.2 Project Progress Report
+3.5.2 Project Report

-The activities, outputs and validated costs are summarized and aggregated in the Project Progress Report prepared by the LB, on the basis of the Partner Reports, who will submit it to the JS for verification.
-Specific details on how to fill in and submit a project progress report may be found in the Reporting in eMS-Manual for lead partners and project partners
+The activities, outputs and validated costs are summarized and aggregated in the Project Report prepared and submitted for JS verification by the LB, based on the information obtained from the project beneficiaries: either from the partner reports, or from project activity reports/ notes sent by the project beneficiaries to the LB.
+Specific details on how to fill in and submit a project report may be found in the Reporting in eMS- Manual for lead partners and project partners.